Why Co-op?

 Recruit Through Our Program

-Post your co-op job on our exclusive Engineering Co-op Internship Program job board in CareerLink.
+Post your co-op job on our Engineering Co-op Internship Program job board in CareerLink.
 Only students who have been admitted to our program have access to this exclusive job board.

 Choose and interview your candidates.
 You are welcome to contact students directly to schedule interviews or our program staff can provide assistance with the scheduling process.